 WHEN: February 25, 2021, at 11 a.m.
 Eastern

 CONFERENCE CALL NUMBERS: 855-246-0403 (U.S. and Canada); 414-238-9806 (International)

 PARTICIPANT PASSCODE: 7685538

 REPLAY TIMES: February 25, 2021, at 2 p.m.
 Eastern, through Thursday, March 4, 2021, at 2 p.m.
 Eastern

 REPLAY NUMBER: 855-859-2056 (U.S. and Canada); 404-537-3406 (International)

-Perficient is the leading digital consultancy.
-We imagine, create, engineer and run digital transformation solutions that help our clients exceed customers’ expectations, outpace competition, and grow their business.
-With unparalleled strategy, creative and technology capabilities, we bring big thinking and innovative ideas, along with a practical approach to help the world’s largest enterprises and biggest brands succeed.
+Perficient is a leading global digital consultancy.
+We imagine, create, engineer, and run digital transformation solutions that help our clients exceed customers’ expectations, outpace competition, and grow their business.
+With unparalleled strategy, creative, and technology capabilities, we bring big thinking and innovative ideas, along with a practical approach to help the world’s largest enterprises and biggest brands succeed.
 Traded on the Nasdaq Global Select Market, Perficient is a member of the Russell 2000 index and the S&P SmallCap 600 index.
-Perficient is an award-winning Adobe Platinum Partner, Platinum Level IBM business partner, a Microsoft National Service Provider and Gold Certified Partner, an Oracle Platinum Partner, an Advanced Pivotal Ready Partner, a Gold Salesforce Consulting Partner, and a Sitecore Platinum Partner.
 For more information, visit www.perficient.com.